semgrep/semgrep-docs/docs/kb/semgrep-code/semgrep-scan-troubleshooting.md

 ## Scan failures with analysis errors

-Analysis or parsing errors usually only affect a particular rule, file(s), or language.
+Analysis or parsing errors usually only affect a particular rule, file, or language.
 If your scan encounters an analysis issue, using verbose logging can provide you with helpful error details, such as `metavariable-pattern failed because we lack range info for $X, please file a bug report`.

 If the error you receive is not that specific, try one of these options: